 Students Financial Services must ensure that due diligence in collection efforts has been exercised.
 Due diligence is satisfied when:

-Statements or invoices are mailed and or emailed.
+Statements or invoices are emailed.
 Students are billed at the end of the term, then monthly if necessary.
 The address on the student account in Datatel is used as the mailing address while the student's Troy University email account is utilized for email communications.

 - Special reminders or collection letters are mailed for all past due accounts.

-- Services are discontinued for delinquent account holders, and holds are placed on the release of student transcripts and on future registration.
+- Services are discontinued for delinquent account holders, and holds are placed on the release of student transcripts, issuance of diplomas, and on future registration.